-The National Association of Insurance Commissioners' (NAIC's) annual budget process is an open and deliberative process among the NAIC members and members of the insurance industry.
+The NAIC's annual budget process is an open and deliberative process among the NAIC members and members of the insurance industry.
 NAIC budgets have historically offered a high level of disclosure for a nonprofit budget.
-Throughout the development of the NAIC's budget, there are numerous and detailed reviews by all levels of management, the NAIC Officers, the Internal Administration (EX1) Subcommittee, and the NAIC Executive (EX) Committee.
+Throughout the development of the NAIC's budget, there are numerous and detailed reviews by all levels of management, the NAIC Officers, the NAIC Executive (EX) Committee, and the Internal Administration (EX1) Subcommittee.
 As stated in Article IV of the NAIC Bylaws, the budget is released to the public for comment before final consideration and adoption.

-NAIC 2013 Budget
+NAIC 2019 Budget

-Should you have any questions about the NAIC budget, please feel free to contact Jim Woody, Chief Financial Officer at (816) 783-8015 or Carol Hartley, Senior Controller at (816) 783-8038.
+Should you have any questions about the NAIC budget, please feel free to contact Jim Woody, Chief Financial Officer at (816) 783-8015 or Carol Thompson, Senior Controller at (816) 783-8038.